 The next Inside Diamond open day will feature stalls and activities, a short introduction to Diamond and a tour of the machine.
 We expect the visit will last around two and a half hours.
 Booking for open days opens 6-8 weeks in advance of the event.
 Click here for more details.

-Diamond is a synchrotron; a huge scientific machine, half a kilometre in circumference, designed to produce very intense beams of X-rays, infrared and ultraviolet light.
+Diamond is a synchrotron; a huge scientific machine, more than half a kilometre in circumference, designed to produce very intense beams of X-rays, infrared and ultraviolet light.
 For centuries, scientists have used microscopes to study things that are too small to see with the naked eye.
 However, microscopes are limited by the visible light that they use.
 Optical microscopes can be used to study objects that are a few microns (0.001mm) in size, about the size of cells.
 However, to study smaller objects like molecules and atoms, scientists need to use the special light generated by the synchrotron.

 Synchrotron light can be 10 billion times brighter than the sun.
 Particles called electrons are generated in an electron gun, very like the cathode ray tubes found in old television sets.
 They are then fired out into the machine, where they are accelerated up to very high speeds through a series of three particle accelerators.
 These are called the linear accelerator, or linac, the booster synchrotron and the large storage ring.